thisandagain/localq/README.md

 var queue = localq({
     expire: null,       // how long until a job expires (ms)
     timeout: 5000,      // how long until a job timeouts & is considered "failed" (ms)
-    retry: 3            // how many times a job should be retried
+    retry: 3,           // how many times a job should be retried

-    interval: 1000      // speed at which the queue looks for new jobs (ms)
+    interval: 1000,     // speed at which the queue looks for new jobs (ms)
-    size: 4980736       // maximum size of the queue (bytes)
+    size: 4980736,      // maximum size of the queue (bytes)
-    name: 'localq'      // name of the database within IndexedDB });
+    name: 'localq',     // name of the database within IndexedDB

+    debug: false        // print status messages to the console });

 queue.worker = function (job, callback) {